hmrc/vat-service-guide/source/documentation/set-up.html.md

 We will enable customers to register and sign up through GOV.UK.
 Software developers can also link to the service from their software.

-1. Agent signs in to Government Gateway account
-2. Agent confirms VRN of client
-3. Agent confirms client is sole trader or limited company
-4. Agent confirms client details eg NINO/DOB for sole trader, CRN for limited company
-5. Agent confirms client's email address
-6. Client verifies their email address
-7. Agent agrees to terms of participation for self and client
-8. Agent waits 24 hours to see if client is approved to sign up

-### Agent signs up a sole trader

-Agents must have already created an agent services account or we display this error message:

-> The link to ‘Choose accounting software’ will remain inactive until VAT (MTD) leaves Controlled Go Live.

-### Agent signs up a limited company

-Agents must have already created an agent services account or we display this error message:

-> The link to ‘Choose accounting software’ will remain inactive until VAT (MTD) leaves Controlled Go Live.
+> Note: The link to ‘Choose accounting software’ on the sign-up confirmation page will remain inactive until VAT (MTD) leaves Controlled Go Live.

 ## Business registers for VAT (MTD)

 ### Sole trader and limited company can sign up

+_DIAGRAM GOES HERE_

 1. Business signs in to Government Gateway account
 2. Business confirms VRN